thundersky7/Extrix/kodi/Readme.md

-Steps to solve the `Jio TV error - check logs error` FIX - 08-July-2023
+# Steps to solve the `Jio TV error - check logs error`

+## FIX - 08-July-2023

+Follow the steps given below to fix the Jio TV error - check logs error:

-step 0 - Download above file `plugins/script.module.requests-2.27.1+matrix.1.zip`
+1. Download the file `plugins/script.module.requests-2.27.1+matrix.1.zip` from the source you trust.

-step 1 - Open `KODI`
+2. Open `KODI`.

-step 2 - Go to `Settings/System/Add-ons`
+3. Go to `Settings/System/Add-ons`.

-step 3 - change `Updates >> Notify, but don't install updates`
+4. Under the `Updates` section, select `Notify, but don't install updates`.

-step 4 - Go to `Settings/Add-ons/Install from zip file`
+5. Go to `Settings/Add-ons/Install from zip file`.

-step 5 - Install `script.module.requests-2.27.1+matrix.1.zip`
+6. Install the downloaded `script.module.requests-2.27.1+matrix.1.zip` file.

+7. Voilà!
+The issue should be resolved now.